 Chopped up cover crops / Grass clippings

 These options for mulch are full of nutrients.
-Chop up cover crops and let them dry in the sun for a day or two before adding to beds.
+Grow cover crops in beds when they would otherwise be empty.
 Do not use grass clippings from Bermuda grass or grass treated with chemical fertilizers, pesticides, or herbicides.

 Cardboard / Newspaper